resque/resque/README.markdown

 From the Rails docs on [`clear_active_connections!`](http://api.rubyonrails.org/classes/ActiveRecord/ConnectionAdapters/ConnectionHandler.html#method-i-clear_active_connections-21):

-    Returns any connections in use by the current thread back to the pool, and also returns connections to the pool cached by threads that are no longer alive.
+    Returns any connections in use by the current thread back to the pool and also returns connections to the pool cached by threads that are no longer alive.